-Palmoplantar pustulosis is a chronic skin condition.
-Blisters and fluid-filled bumps known as pustules appear on the palms of the hands and the soles of the feet.
-It’s a rare autoimmune condition, and it’s more likely to affect people who currently or used to smoke.
+Palmoplantar pustulosis is a rare autoimmune skin condition.
+Blisters and pus-filled bumps, known as pustules, appear on the palms of the hands and the soles of the feet.
+It’s chronic and more likely to affect current or former smokers.

 The most common symptoms include: